AaronAtayan310/Team-Project-Repository/docs/proj2_classes_reference.md

 ---

-## The dataCleaner Class
+## The DataCleaner Class

 ### `__init__(df, verbose=False)`

-**Purpose:** Initialize an object of the dataCleaner class.
+**Purpose:** Initialize an object of the DataCleaner class.
 Objects are intended to clean and preprocess pandas dataframes (the most common form of data for the sake of this project) to enhance the project users convenience of using these dataframes for later tasks (research, analysis, etc) in their workspace.

 **Parameters:**
 - `df` (pd.DataFrame): The DataFrame to clean
 - `verbose` (bool): Print information about cleaning operations

-**Returns:** `dataCleaner` instance
+**Returns:** `DataCleaner` object / instance

 **Raises:** `TypeError` if df not DataFrame, `ValueError` if df empty